National-Composites-Centre/CompoST/docs/source/Architecture.rst

 .. py:function:: CompositeStandard.Stage(BaseModel)

 	`Stage` can be used as standalone object that is related to an actual process (NDT/Manufacturing/Analysis...).
-Users can also create their own sub-object that correspond to their processes, `PlyScan` below is such example.
 	More details about the intended purpose of stages are available in :ref:`stages-reference`.

 	:param stageID: int - unique stage identifier
 	:param memberName: str
 	:param source: `SourceSystem`
 	:param processRef: str - This is used to reference a file which describes process in question.
 CompoST is part focused, so processes are only referened here, rather than process details being stored.

-.. py:function:: CompositeStandard.PlyScan(Stage)

-	(EXAMPLE) This is an example of `Stage` child defined by user.
-Right now it is assumed stages will be defined for each company according to their needs.

-	:param machine: str - designation name of the machine underataking scanning
-	:param binderActivated: bool - indicates weather binder was activated during the layup
+	:param stageParameters: dict - This dictionary allows for bespoke definitions of extra stage parameters, by the user.

 .. py:function:: CompositeStandard.Zone(CompositeDBItem)